mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 title: Geospoofing with the Raspberry Pi
 ---

-Many online services, especially media services, use IP addresses to determine your physical location and then use that information to determine the level or type of service you can get.
-For example, movie streaming services offer different movies to those outside of the United States and professional sports streaming services enforce regional blackouts to protect TV contracts.
+Many online services vary the content available to you based on your geographic location, which they detect using your IP address.
+For example, some movie streaming services offer different movies to users outside of the United States, and sports streaming services enforce regional blackouts to protect TV contracts.
 These types of practices violate the spirit of the free and open Internet.
-Unfortunately, they are legal, since the U.S. government has never passed comprehensive net neutrality legislation.

 The good news is, we can circumvent these unfair practices with technology in a rather straightforward way using a virtual private network (VPN).
-Many people are already familiar with VPN technology as it is used heavily in the corporate world to provide secure external access to a local network without opening up that network to everyone on the public Internet.
-A side effect of VPN usage is that requests appear to originate from the private network's IP address, rather than your own.
+Many people are already familiar with VPN technology.
+It's used heavily in the corporate world to provide secure remote access to a local network.
+A side effect of VPN usage is that outbound requests appear to originate from the VPN's IP address, rather than your own.
 You can use this to your advantage to "geospoof" your physical location.

-This works great if you're spoofing on a general-purpose computing device that you control like a laptop, but what if you want to use something closed, like an AppleTV, game console, or network-connected TV?
-In this case, things get much more tricky.
-In most cases these devices won't let you install arbitrary software like a VPN client or let you have too much control over networking.
+This works great if you're spoofing on a general-purpose computing device that you control like a laptop.
+You can just fire up your VPN client and go to town.
+But what if you want to use something closed, like an AppleTV, game console, or network-connected TV?
+These devices won't let you install arbitrary software like a VPN client or let you have too much control over networking.
 Enter the Raspberry Pi.

 The [Raspberry Pi](http://www.raspberrypi.org/faqs) is a credit-card sized, low power computer on a single board that costs about $35.
 It was originally designed to be a cheap computer for education, but it's seen a boom in the maker market, too.
-My friend, Mike, gave me one for Christmas, and it's been really fun to tinker with.
+My friend, [Mike](http://www.youtube.com/watch?v=Kh2AWswAMvw), gave me one for Christmas, and it's been really fun to tinker with.

 The Raspberry Pi Foundation releases a special version of Debian Linux optimized for the Pi called [Raspbian](http://www.raspbian.org/).
-A $35 Linux computer is hard to beat.
-Here's a step-by-step guide for how I turned my Raspberry Pi into a geospoofing VPN gateway.
+A $35 Linux computer is hard to beat, and it can be turned into a geospoofing VPN gateway on your local network pretty easily.
+Here's a step-by-step guide.

 Setting up the Raspberry Pi
 ---------------------------